ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_wenzel14jgr.rst

 Overview
 --------

 Figures from Wenzel et al. (2014) are reproduced with namelist_wenz14jgr.yml.
-Variables relevant for the carbon cycle-climate feedback such as near surface air temperature (tas), net biosphere productivity (nbp) and (fgco2) are analyzed for coupled (1pctCO2; here the carbon cycle is fully coupled to the climate response) and uncoupled (esmFixCLim1; here the carbon cycle is uncoupled to the climate response) simulations.
-The standard namelist includes a comparison of cumulated nbp from coupled and uncoupled simulations and includes a set of routines to diagnose the long-term carbon cycle-climate feedback parameter (GammaLT) from an ensemble of CMIP5 models.
+Variables relevant for the carbon cycle - climate feedback such as near surface air temperature (tas), net biosphere productivity (nbp) and (fgco2) are analyzed for coupled (1pctCO2; here the carbon cycle is fully coupled to the climate response) and uncoupled (esmFixCLim1; here the carbon cycle is uncoupled to the climate response) simulations.
+The standard namelist includes a comparison of cumulated nbp from coupled and uncoupled simulations and includes a set of routines to diagnose the long-term carbon cycle - climate feedback parameter (GammaLT) from an ensemble of CMIP5 models.
 Also included in the namelist is a comparison of the interannual variability of nbp and fgco2 for historical simulations used to diagnose the observable sensitivity of CO2 to tropical temperature changes (GammaIAV).
 As a key figure of this namelistrecipe, the diagnosed values from the models GammaLT vs. GammaIAV are compared in a scatter plot constituting an emergent constraint.

 Available recipes and diagnostics